Children, Youth, Families

 All Age Communion: See above – the first Sunday in March.

-For the Uniformed Organisations (Boys’ Brigade and Girls’ Association, Rainbows, Brownies, Guides, Beavers, Cubs, and Scouts), please see the tabs on the drop-down menu for this page.
+For the Uniformed Organisations (Rainbows, Brownies, Guides, Beavers, Cubs, and Scouts), please see the tabs on the drop-down menu for this page.

 The Church of Scotland and Morningside Parish Church are committed to ensuring the safety and welfare of children and young people.
 Our Safeguarding Coordinator is Paul Cackette.